Duke-GCB/ElucidatorRestart/README.md

 Elucidator Restart Service

 ## Installation
-Assumes apache is already setup and running on CentOS.
+Assumes apache is already setup and running on CentOS and will be secured by Duke Shiboleth/Group Manager.

 ### Install Shiboleth
 Create /etc/yum.repos.d/duke-el-shib2.repo with the following content: